jcfandinocal/progaf/README.md

 To install, just run `pip install progaf`.
 Please take a look a the provided [examples](https://github.com/jcfandinocal/progaf/tree/main/examples)

 ## Contributing
 Contributions are welcome.
-Please feel free to fork the repository, edit source and create pull requests.
+Please feel free to fork the repository and submit pull requests.